vickiebananas/nu-web-dev/_assignments/final.md

 ### What to Submit
 Submit a zipped folder containing:
-- Your README with a link to your video
+- Your README with your name and all team member names (if applicable) as well as a link to your video
 - All the files required to run your site

 Remember all submissions are done through Canvas.